matsim-org/matsim-libs/README.md

  ```
  String file = "path/to/your/file.osm.pbf";
  String outputFile = "path/to/your/matsim-network.xml.gz";
- // you may choose your own target coordinate system, but UTM32 is a good choice if you run a simulatio in Germany
+ // you may choose your own target coordinate system, but UTM32 is a good choice if you run a simulation in Germany
  CoordinateTransformation coordinateTransformation = TransformationFactory.getCoordinateTransformation(TransformationFactory.WGS84, "EPSG:25832");
  Network network = NetworkUtils.createNetwork();